 UNIQUE Experiences through Cultural Connection

 We believe that traveling by bicycle is the best way to experience a place.
 Cycling brings you closer to the land and its people than just about any other mode of travel.
 But as much as we love cycling, it’s not always about the bike.
 Let us show you our favorite places to experience, learn, eat, explore, and relax, hidden in Japan’s mysterious countryside.
-It’s going to be an amazing journey.
+We can’t wait to have you on one of our biking tours in Japan.

 It is our passion to encourage and empower YOU, our guests, to hop on the saddle to experience Japan on your own terms.
 We believe it’s not only an excellent way to connect with the culture, but it’s also good for our environment.
 At BTJ, we are consistently pushing to decrease the environmental impact that travel has on our world.
 This means refusing single-use plastics when possible, reducing food waste, promoting the use of reusable items such as water bottles, and recycling everything that’s left.
 We want memories of your holiday to last for years to come, but in terms of physical waste, we strive to LEAVE NO TRACE.

+We like to question industry standards and test new initiatives to make incredible experiences for both our guests and guides.
 Learn about our Fair Wage Promise and how Bike Tour Japan takes a different approach to tipping.
-[Click Here to Learn More]
+[Learn More]